JasperTecHK/bad-apple/README.md

-# bad-apple
+# Bad-Apple-Plus!
  Bad Apple printed out on the console with Python!
+Now with any video support!

 # Preface
 A word of disclaimer, while the final code is somewhat original, this project is an amalgamation of different code snippets that I found online.
 As the main YouTube Video begins to gain traction, I feel the need to inform the audience that this code is NOT ENTIRELY ORIGINAL.